Practice support for Midwifery

 If you are keen to support Pre-registration Midwifery student's learning in practice, you will need to complete some training in preparation for this role that comprises of ½ day eLearning and ½ day workshop.

 Practice Assessor (PA)

 Being a Practice Assessor is an important role in determining pre-registration midwifery student's competence to be a Registered Midwife.
 To be a Practice Assessor you will have expressed a keen interest to your manager and /or have been nominated by your Trust or organisation to attend a programme of preparation.
-This preparation is set out against the new NMC (2018) Standards for Student Supervision and Assessment and comprises of one day eLearning activity and one day workshop, to find out more information please see flyer (hyperlink).
+This preparation is set out against the new NMC (2018) Standards for Student Supervision and Assessment and comprises of one day eLearning activity and one day workshop, to find out more information please see attached flyer.

 Academic Assessors (AA)

 Academic assessors will be employed by the University and will have completed a PG Cert Learning and Teaching in Higher Education (or equivalent) and/or Higher Education Academy Fellowship.
 Academic assessors will also be involved in the delivery of the programme for which they are acting as an academic assessor.
 They will therefore have a comprehensive knowledge and understanding of the requirements of the programme.
 All nursing and midwifery academics are required to contribute to the support of student’s completing practice learning experiences.

 AA’s monitor the progress of their allocated student across theory and practice learning settings.
 This information forms part of discussions between PA and AA.
 The role of assessing a student for progression is the responsibility of the AA and PA, working together.